Real name: Bruce Wayne

 - Obfuscating Stupidity: As Bruce Wayne, particularly whenever he encounters his enemies out of costume.

 - Offhand Backhand: This is one of his trademark moves (and provides the page image for the Trope) to the point that a mook's chances of hitting Batman actually decrease if he attacks from behind.

 - Offscreen Teleportation: He has a tendency to suddenly disappear, only to inexplicably reappear elsewhere as one of his tactics in fighting criminals and taking them by surprise.

 - Origins Episode: The flashback sequence in Batman: Mask of the Phantasm features Bruce's first night out as a vigilante, the inspiration for his costume, the discovery of the Batcave, and the first time he put on the mask.

 - Orphan's Ordeal: "I haven't been a kid since I was eight years old."

 - Papa Wolf: You should never, ever, harm his loved ones and a single innocent-child in front of him.

 - Parental Abandonment: As always, HIS PARENTS ARE DEEAAAAAAAD!!!!

-- The Patient Has Left the Building: In one episode, an injured Bruce Wayne considered his Batman duties important enough to defy his doctor's orders to stay in bed and recover.
+- The Patient Has Left the Building: Despite the fact that he was injured one time, he considered his Batman duties important enough to defy his doctor's orders to stay in bed and recover.

 - Pragmatic Hero: He'll get the information that he needs to stop the bad guys even if he has to intimidate them or threaten to seriously harm them.

 - Precision-Guided Boomerang: He uses any of the batarangs he throws.

 - Properly Paranoid: In "Only A Dream":Green Lantern: Look, whatever he is, he's sure not in the same league as Grundy and the others.
 He's a nobody.Batman: Ever read the Odyssey?
 After Odysseus was caught by the cyclops, he told it his name was "Nobody".
 So when he poked its eye out and its friends asked who did it, all the cyclops could say was "nobody".Green Lantern: Point taken.